kartikadimulam/Algorithmic-Trading-Tool/README.md

 ```
 ![Long-Short Visualization](Long-Short.png)

-To create a candlestick model:
+To create a candlestick model for TSLA stock:

 ```bash
 python3 TSLA_Candlestick.py
 ```

 This should generate a candlestick model looking like this:

 ![Candlestick Model](TSLA_Candlestick.png)

-To run a trend-based trading strategy that uses EMA, Stochastic Oscillators, and Parabolic SAR:
+To run a trend-based trading strategy for TSLA stock that uses EMA, Stochastic Oscillators, and Parabolic SAR:

 ```bash
 python3 TBASED_TSLA.py